Comparing Magnera (MAGN) and Its Rivals

-Magnera (NYSE:MAGN – Get Free Report) is one of 18 public companies in the “Paper mills” industry, but how does it compare to its peers?
-We will compare Magnera to similar businesses based on the strength of its institutional ownership, analyst recommendations, risk, valuation, dividends, profitability and earnings.
+Magnera (NYSE:MAGN – Get Free Report) is one of 18 public companies in the “Paper mills” industry, but how does it compare to its rivals?
+We will compare Magnera to similar companies based on the strength of its earnings, institutional ownership, risk, valuation, profitability, analyst recommendations and dividends.

 Analyst Ratings

-This is a breakdown of current ratings for Magnera and its peers, as reported by MarketBeat.com.
+This is a breakdown of recent ratings for Magnera and its rivals, as provided by MarketBeat.com.

 |Sell Ratings